 The Local Control Funding Formula (LCFF) legislation eliminated most state categorical funding streams.
 Categorical funding received in 2012–13 forms the basis for determining an LEA’s funding in the phase-in period under the LCFF.
-As part of the LCFF, school districts, COEs, and charter schools are required to develop, adopt, and annually update a three-year Local Control and Accountability Plan (LCAP) beginning on July 1, 2014, using a template that was adopted by the California State Board of Education in January 2014.
-The template was revised by the California State Board of Education in January 2015.
+As part of the LCFF, school districts, COEs, and charter schools are required to develop, adopt, and annually update a three-year Local Control and Accountability Plan (LCAP) using a template that was adopted by the California State Board of Education.

-The LCAP was developed in consultation with teachers, principals, administrators, other school personnel, local bargaining units, parents and students.
-It was reviewed by two advisory committees, a parent committee comprised of parents of students in the unduplicated pupil group and an English learner advisory committee.
-The superintendent has responded in writing to comments from these committees.
-The superintendent has notified members of the public of the opportunity to submit written comments regarding specific actions and expenditures in the LCAP.
+The LCAP is developed in consultation with teachers, principals, administrators, other school personnel, local bargaining units, parents and students.
+It is reviewed by two advisory committees, a parent committee comprised of parents of students in the unduplicated pupil group and an English learner advisory committee.
+The superintendent responds in writing to comments from these committees.

-The LCAP was presented at a public hearing prior to the board meeting at which the LCAP and the budget are adopted.
-Feedback from the public hearing has been incorporated into the LCAP for adoption.
-Not later than five days after adoption of the LCAP, the governing board shall file the LCAP with the county superintendent of schools.
+The LCAP is presented at a public hearing prior to the board meeting during which the LCAP and the budget are adopted.
+After board approval, the LCAP is submitted to the county superintendent of schools no later than five days after adoption of the LCAP and by June 30.